Noh Alam Shah

-Mohd Noh Alam Shah (born 3 September 1980), known as Noh Alam Shah, is a Singaporean football coach and former professional football player. who is the head coach of Singapore Premier League club Tanjong Pagar United.
+Mohd Noh Alam Shah (born 3 September 1980), known as Noh Alam Shah, is a Singaporean football coach and former professional football player.
 Once regarded as one of the best forwards in South East Asia, Alam Shah was a member of the Singapore national football team when it won the AFF Championship in 2005 and 2007.
 At club level, he was a player of the Tampines Rovers team which won Singapore's S.League in 2004 and 2005.

 Alam Shah is also well known for his volatile temper, which got him into trouble on a number of occasions.
 An incident of violent conduct when he knocked another player unconscious while playing for Tampines Rovers in the 2007 Singapore Cup final led to a 12-month ban from playing club-level football.
 The ban was later reduced to 7 months on appeal.

 Alam Shah retired from football in 2015 and assisted to manage the Singapore national football team from 2018 to 2020 before managing Tanjong Pagar United in 2020.

 Alam Shah holds an AFC ‘A’ Diploma Coaching license.